-U.S. trade gap widens as exports of soybeans, other goods fall
+U.S. trade gap widens as exports of soybeans, other products drop

-WASHINGTON The U.S. trade deficit recorded its biggest increase in more than 1-1/2 years in October as exports of soybeans and other goods dropped, suggesting that trade would be a drag on growth in the fourth quarter.
+WASHINGTON (Reuters) - The U.S. trade deficit recorded its biggest increase in more than 1-1/2 years in October as exports of soybeans and other products fell, suggesting trade would be a drag on growth in the fourth quarter.

-The Commerce Department said on Tuesday the trade gap widened 17.8 percent to $42.6 billion.
-That was the largest percentage increase since March 2015.
+The Commerce Department said on Tuesday the trade gap rose 17.8 percent, the largest increase since March 2015, to $42.6 billion.
+Higher imports due to rising domestic demand also contributed to the widening of the deficit.

-Economists had forecast the trade gap increasing to $41.8 billion in October after a previously reported $36.4 billion shortfall.
 When adjusted for inflation, the deficit rose to $60.3 billion from $54.2 billion in September.

-"This puts net exports on a weaker footing as the fourth quarter began.
-We were already penciling in net exports to subtract 0.8 percentage point from GDP growth ahead of today's figure," said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.
+"This widening of the trade deficit at the start of the fourth quarter puts trade on track to subtract a little more than one percentage point from fourth-quarter GDP growth," said John Ryding, chief economist at RDQ Economics in New York.

 Exports contributed 0.87 percentage point to the third quarter's 3.2 percent annualized rate of increase in gross domestic product.
-The jump in exports in the last quarter largely reflected a surge in soybean shipments after a poor harvest in Argentina and Brazil.
+The jump in exports in the last quarter largely reflected a surge in soybean shipments to China after a poor harvest in Argentina and Brazil.

 While the reversal in soybean shipments, which is weighing on exports, suggests trade is likely to subtract from GDP growth in the fourth quarter, consumer spending and a firming housing market are expected to keep supporting the economy.

-Rising gas and oil well drilling in response to increasing oil prices is also expected to boost growth this quarter.
+Rising gas and oil well drilling in response to increasing oil prices is also expected to boost growth this quarter by stimulating demand for manufactured goods such as machinery.

 Firming oil prices are starting to have an impact on manufacturing.
 A second report from the Commerce Department on Tuesday showed new orders for manufactured goods rose 2.7 percent in October after increasing 0.6 percent in September.